329th Armament Systems Group: World War II

 The group was activated at Hamilton Field in June 1942 under Fourth Air Force as the 329th Fighter Group, with the 330th, 331st, and 332d Fighter Squadrons assigned.
 Four days after its activation, the group moved to Paine Field, Washington.
 The group initially acted as an Operational Training Unit (OTU).
 The OTU program involved establishing an oversized parent unit which would provide cadres to organize "satellite groups."
-The group also served as a Replacement Training Unit, training Lockheed P-38 Lightning pilots in the final phases of fighter pilot training before shipping overseas.
+The group later served as a Replacement Training Unit, training Lockheed P-38 Lightning pilots in the final phases of fighter pilot training before shipping overseas.

 In September 1942 the group headquarters moved to Grand Central Air Terminal, California along with the 330th Squadron, while the 331st Squadron moved to Inglewood, California, and the 332d to Santa Ana Army Air Base.
 From this time until it was disbanded, the group's squadrons would be dispersed over several bases in California and Washington.
 November 1942 saw another shuffle of squadrons as the 331st moved to Van Nuys Army Air Field.
 The group was expanded the same month when it was joined by the 337th Fighter Squadron.
 The 337th returned to the United States from Iceland, where its place was taken by the 50th Fighter Squadron.
 It took the place of the 330th at Grand Central.
 The 330th moved to Lindbergh Field, where it assumed an air defense mission in 1943.
 Most of the group eventually found itself at Ontario Army Air Field, California.
 The 331st and 337th Squadrons moved there in December 1943, and were joined by group headquarters in February 1944.

 The group was disbanded in 1944 and its personnel and equipment at Ontario were transferred to the 442d AAF Base Unit (Replacement Training Unit, Fighter) as part of an Army Air Forces (AAF) reorganization in which units not programmed to deploy overseas were replaced by AAF Base Units in order to free up manpower for overseas assignment because standard military units, based on relatively inflexible tables of organization were not proving well adapted to the training mission.
 Accordingly, a more functional system was adopted in which each AAF base was organized into a separate numbered unit.